-G. Legal Settlement A student may be expelled if it is determined that the student's legal settlement is not in the attendance area of the school where the student is enrolled.
+G. Legal Settlement

+A student may be expelled if it is determined that the student's legal settlement is not in the attendance area of the school where the student is enrolled and the student has not been accepted to the school under transfer procedures.